 Best Joy-Con Replacement: Hori Split Pad Pro

-There is one thing to note about Split Pad Pro, though.
-They do not have batteries in the controllers, so you can’t use them detached like you would a Joy-Con.
+There’s one thing to note about Split Pad Pro, though.
+They don’t have batteries in the controllers, so you can’t use them detached like you would a Joy-Con.
 That also means they’re powered by the Nintendo Switch itself, which can drain the battery a bit if you’re on the go.
-Overall, though, this is the best Nintendo Switch controller for playing the Switch in handheld mode.
+Overall though, this is the best Nintendo Switch controller for playing the Switch in handheld mode.

 Best GameCube-style Controller: PowerA Wireless GameCube Style Controller

 People love GameCube controllers.
-I’m not exactly sure why, but they are unique and comfortable.
+I’m not exactly sure why, but they’re unique and comfortable.
 Of course, GameCube controllers generally have the problem of not being compatible with modern-day consoles.
-Even when you can get GameCube adapters for the Switch, the controllers are aging technology, and are bound to break down sooner or later.
+Even when you can get GameCube adapters for the Switch, the controllers are ageing technology, and are bound to break down sooner or later.